PIR-PIXR/CSA-parallel-PIR/CSA/README.md

 ### Experimental setup (CSA)

 We ran our experiments on Linux server (Intel(R) Xeon(R) CPU E5-2690 v2 @ 3.00GHz) based on Red Hat Enterprise Linux Server version 7.9 (Maipo)  all running Linux 3.10.0-1160.59.1.el7.x86_64 x86_64.
-We compile our Java code with Java OpenJDK version "1.8.0_322" and Javac version 1.8.0_322.
+We compile our Java code with Java OpenJDK version 1.8.0_322.
 Time generates a balanced ancestral coloring for the tree T (h) as below:

     T(20) = 224 milliseconds
     T(25) = 7523 milliseconds   = 7.52 seconds